Hot foods taste great! They add to our enjoyment and some spices have considerable health benefits ... but ...

 Also, the following are only approximate grades of hot foods and one could argue over the precise level of heating of each one of them.
 For example, most spices tend to lose their heating effect with age, but a few grow stronger for a while.

-If a spice is ground to powder it loses its effect faster over time, but if it's fresh, its effect will appear faster when you take it.
+If a spice is ground to powder it loses its effect over time, and when freshly ground, its effect appears faster when you take it.

 How you eat something makes a difference:

 Finally, this list of hot foods is incomplete.
 I just wrote it down from memory and add foods as I think of them.
-Just because a food isn't here doesn't mean it's not heating: a food omitted may be heating.
+Just because a food isn’t here doesn’t mean it’s not heating.
+So a food that’s been omitted may be heating.

 Chinese medicine is very sophisticated.